Skip to content

 Corona Law Firm is a proud excellent client service and skillful representation.
 Established in 1997, well-known in the Florida legal community.

 On April 3, 2026, the Corona Law Firm of Florida appeared on the leak site of the incransom ransomware group.
-Internal files were exfiltrated during a ransomware attack, and the firm’s client and operational data are now publicly listed for anyone to download.
+Internal files were allegedly exfiltrated during a ransomware attack, and the firm’s client and operational data are now publicly listed for anyone to download.

 Public reporting on the incransom leak site indicates that Corona Law Firm, established in 1997 and active in the Florida legal community, had internal documents stolen.
-The exact number of people whose information was exposed remains unknown.
+The exact number of people whose information may have been exposed remains unknown.
 Available details confirm the data consists of internal files taken during the ransomware incident.
 No additional technical specifics about the initial access method or the volume of records have been released in public summaries of the listing.

 Why This Matters for You and Your Family